lpupp/InsideCapitolHill/README.md

 4. **selenium**
     - Version: 4.7.0
     - [https://selenium-python.readthedocs.io/installation.html](https://selenium-python.readthedocs.io/installation.html)
     - *Note*: Installation might be tricky.
 I utilized geckodriver (v0.32.0) for Firefox.
-May the odds be ever in your favor with its setup!
+See [this bash script](src/setup/install_geckodriver.sh) that hopefully helps with installation.
+May the odds be ever in your favor!

 5. **beautifulsoup4**
     - Version: 4.12.2